-The effect of leaching operational parameters, i.e. BmimHSO4 concentration, H2O2 concentration, solid to liquid ratio, stirring speed, temperature, and particle size on leaching of CuFeS2 concentrate was investigated.
-The results are summarized as follows:
+The effect of leaching operational parameters, i.e. BmimHSO4 concentration, H2O2 concentration, solid to liquid ratio, stirring speed, temperature,

-- The highest Cu extraction was achieved using 40% BmimHSO4, 30% H2O2, and 10 g.L-1 solid to liquid ratio for particle sizes less than 37 μm at 300 rpm and 45°C for leaching time of 180 min.
-It was found that the increase in BmimHSO4 and H2O2 concentration, and temperature, as well as the decrease in solid to liquid ratio and particle size, contributed to the dissolution of chalcopyrite. - Investigation of kinetic models showed that dissolution of CuFeS2 using BmimHSO4 can be well described by SCM, which demonstrated that the leaching process using BmimHSO4 does not follow the diffusioncontrolled reaction and the results better fit with chemical reaction-controlled mechanism. - The calculated activation energy was 46.63 KJ/mol and calculation of apparent activation energy using time given to a fraction method revealed that the leaching mechanism remains unchanged overtime. - The orders of reaction with respect to BmimHSO4 and H2O2 concentration, solid to liquid ratio and particle size were estimated to be 0.539, 0.933, -0.676 and -1.108, respectively.
+- The highest Cu extraction was achieved using 40% BmimHSO4, 30% H2O2, and10 g.L-1 solid to liquid ratio for particle sizes less than 37 $\mu$ m at 300 rpm and 45°C for leaching time of 180 min.
+It was found that the increase in BmimHSO4 and H2O2 concentration, and temperature, as well as the decrease in solid to liquid ratio and particle size, contributed to the dissolution of chalcopyrite. - Investigation of kinetic models showed that dissolution of CuFeS2 using BmimHSO4 can be well described by SCM, which demonstrated that the leaching process using BmimHSO4 does not follow the diffusion-controlled reaction and the results better fit with chemical reaction-controlled mechanism. - The calculated activation energy was 46.63 KJ/mol and calculation of apparent activation energy using time given to a fraction method revealed that the leaching mechanism remains unchanged overtime. - The orders of reaction with respect to BmimHSO4 and $H_2O_2$ concentration, solid to liquid ratio and particle size were estimated to be 0.539, 0.933, -0.676 and -1.108, respectively.
 Under these circumstances, the calculated Arrhenius constant was $0.2596 \times 10^6$ .